mcandre/tinyrick/README.md

 * [sbt](https://www.scala-sbt.org/index.html), a build system for Scala projects
 * [Shake](https://shakebuild.com/), a task runner for Haskell projects
 * [yao](https://github.com/mcandre/yao), a task runner for Common LISP projects

-# EVEN MORE EXAMPLES

-* The included [example](example) project provides a fully qualified demonstration of how to build projects with tinyrick.
-* For a more practical example, see [ios7crypt-rs](https://github.com/mcandre/ios7crypt-rs), a little *modulino* library + command line tool for *deliciously dumb* password encryption.
-* [tinyrick_extras](https://github.com/mcandre/tinyrick_extras) defines some common workflow tasks as plain old Rust functions, that you can sprinkle onto your tinyrick just like any other Rust crate.

 🛸